rachsmithcodes/rachsmith.com/src/notes/how-to-write-a-high-engagment-tweet.md

 ---
-title: "How to write a high-engagement tweet"
+title: How to write a high-engagement tweet
 slug: how-to-write-a-high-engagment-tweet
 added: 2021-11-24 22:00
 updated: 2021-11-24 22:00
 tags: [miscellany]
 excerpt: "Hint: make people mad"
+note: publish
 ---

 1. Pick a stance that that could be mistaken as contrarian, but in reality most people actually agree with.
 2. Posit your argument as if there are "people" who have been spreading the opposing view.
 You don't have to be specific about who it is.
 In fact, they don't actually have to exist.

 Some examples: